Wabiddicus/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors
+To run:
-I made rock paper scissors
+download the py file and type: py rps.py, in your terminal. then play rock paper scissors.